Detect data anomalies

 Prepare the data for exploration

-2. Create a Cloud Storage bucket.
-Name the bucket offlinesales_curated.
+2. Create a Cloud Storage bucket called offlinesales_curated as follows:

-3. Upload the parquet file to your bucket: Upload the offlinesales_march_parquet you downloaded to the offlinesales_curated Cloud Storage bucket you created.
+3. Upload the offlinesales_march_parquet file you downloaded to the offlinesales_curated Cloud Storage bucket you created, by following the steps in Upload object from a filesystem.

-4. Create a Dataplex lake and name it operations.
+4. Create a Dataplex lake and name it operations, by following the steps in Create a lake.

-5. In the operations lake, add a zone and name it procurement.
+5. In the operations lake, add a zone and name it procurement, by following the steps in Add a zone.

-6. In the procurement zone, add an asset: Add the offlinesales_curated Cloud Storage bucket you created earlier as an asset.
+6. In the procurement zone, add the offlinesales_curated Cloud Storage bucket you created as an asset, by following the steps in Add an asset.

 Select the table to explore